Attack of the

 in Fall River, Massachusetts.

-which our family lived was located at the
+duplex in which our family lived was located at

-Street, and was owned by a Portuguese couple who
+Tucker Street, and was owned by a Portuguese

-were probably in their late 50s or early 60s.
+couple who were probably in their late 50s or

+early 60s.
 Their last name might have been Arruda.
-His first

-name was Manuel.
-My father referred to him as
+His first name was Manuel.
+My father referred to

+him as Manny.
+I came to think of him as Mean

 Manny.
-I came to think of him as Mean Manny.
-As

-to his wife, my only remembrance is that of my
+As to his wife, my only remembrance is

-floor.
-In the three years we lived there, not
+second floor.
+In the three years we lived there,

-once did I see the Old Lady leave the house.
-The
+not once did I see the Old Lady leave the house.

-only way I knew she existed was that every Friday
+The only way I knew she existed was that every

-afternoon after my father closed down his auto
+Friday afternoon after my father closed down his

-repair garage and came home, I had the chore of
+auto repair garage and came home, I had the chore

 kitchen table.

-would take the three dollars from me without ever
+Manny would take the three dollars from me

-saying a word.
-After making certain there were
+without ever saying a word.
+After making certain

-indeed three bills (and I m guessing examining
+there were indeed three bills (and I m guessing

-would nod.
-I took the nod to mean, Get the hell
+counterfeit), he would nod.
+I took the nod to

-second Friday following the end of school in 1952.
+was the second Friday following the end of school

-While walking down the stairs after paying the
+in 1952.
+While walking down the stairs after

-loud knock on our door a few minutes later.
-It
+was a loud knock on our door a few minutes later.

-was Mean Manny, who told my parents that I used
+It was Mean Manny, who told my parents that I

 Denials to my father were in vain.
 After three